TimBenn/SportsAPI/README.md

 # SportsAPI

 A small API for creating teams and players.
+This project was built with .NET 6, EF Core and OData.

+OData query information can be found here: [OData query data](https://www.odata.org/getting-started/basic-tutorial/#queryData)

 ## API Reference

+All

 ### Players